Significant Accounting Policies

 The preparation of condensed consolidated financial statements in conformity with GAAP requires the use of estimates and assumptions that affect the amounts reported in the condensed consolidated financial statements and the accompanying notes.
 Actual results may differ from those estimates.

-Certain reclassifications have been made to the previously issued balance sheet and statement of operations for the three and six months ended June 30, 2015 for comparability purposes.
+Certain reclassifications have been made to the previously issued balance sheet and statement of operations for the three months ended March 31, 2015 for comparability purposes.
 These reclassifications had no effect on the reported net income, stockholders' equity, and operating cash flows as previously reported.

-Basic income (loss) per share is calculated by dividing net income by the weighted-average number of common shares outstanding during the period.
-Diluted income (loss) per share is computed by dividing net income by the weighted-average number of common shares and common stock equivalents of all dilutive securities calculated using the treasury stock method and the if-converted method.
-The total number of potentially dilutive securities including stock options and warrants excluded from the computation of diluted income per share because their inclusion would have been anti-dilutive was 5.3 million for the period ended June 30, 2015.
-In loss periods, basic net loss per share and diluted net loss per share are identical since the effect of otherwise dilutive potential common shares is anti-dilutive and therefore excluded.
+Basic income per share is calculated by dividing net income by the weighted-average number of common shares outstanding during the period.
+Diluted income per share is computed by dividing net income by the weighted-average number of common shares and common stock equivalents of all dilutive securities calculated using the treasury stock method and the if-converted method.
+The total number of potentially dilutive securities including stock options and warrants excluded from the computation of diluted income per share because their inclusion would have been anti-dilutive was 3.5 million and 4.5 million, as of March 31, 2016 and 2015, respectively.

-The following table presents the computation of basic and diluted net income (loss) per share for the periods indicated (in thousands, except per share amounts) as restated for the impact of the $0.4 million adjustment to net income (loss) per share:
+The following table presents the computation of basic and diluted net income per share for the periods indicated (in thousands, except per share amounts):

 Cash equivalents consist of all investments with maturities of three months or less from the date of acquisition.